FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

 This code isn't too helpful though, as no user attributes are copied.
 At a minimum, you must set `user.id` and either `user.username` or `user.email`.
 You also probably want to set the `registrations` collection, which is the set of FusionAuth applications for which this user is authorized.
+If you have multiple tenants, populate `user.tenantId` as well.

 The lambda will receive a `userAttributes` variable.
 This contains attributes requested from Active Directory (you'll configure this value below).
 From this, you can assemble a FusionAuth `user` object.
 All the normal [lambda limitations apply](/docs/v1/tech/lambdas/#limitations).
 The attributes of the `user` object are thoroughly documented in the [API docs](/docs/v1/tech/apis/users#create-a-user).